mariospapaz/multi-py/README.md

 # multi-py
-An automated process that exports all necessary executables for releasing your game in all 3 platforms

-Should you trust it? is it production ready?
-The answer is it depends.

-This project is a normie entry for people who want to simply drag-and-drop their project <br>
-and magically get a single executable of their game for GNU/Linux, MacOS Catalina, Windows

-How to use this program?
-Literally drag and drop the contents of your project to `drag-project-files-here`!
+You literally drag and drop the contents of your python project in the obvious directory that I created and then run my script.
-- Main program must be called `main.py`
-- You MUST have a requirements.txt inside the project you dragged
+After that you will be guided by my script

+Make sure your project starts with a main.py and you have a requirements.txt else the script will exit

+Should you trust it? is it production ready? if you have an x86_64 cpu computer yes.

 What does this tool do for you?